Sonos Sub Mini vs Sub (Gen 3): What's The Difference?

 Although the new Sonos Sub 4 boasts a new matte finish and improved internal hardware for future-proofing, the core sound experience remains largely unchanged.
 Therefore, much of the information in this blog post remains relevant for both subwoofer models.

-Sonos Sub Mini vs Sub Gen 3 price?
+Sonos Sub Mini vs Sub Gen 3: Price

 Kicking things off, with an RRP of £429 the Sonos Sub Mini immediately asserts itself as the cheaper option and more affordable subwoofer when compared with the original Sonos Sub Gen 3 which retails at £799.